-Well, I agreed with Chuck that book #2, AMACAT was better than book #1 and now we come to book #3, which will be available in paperback form on October 4, 2016.
+Well, I agreed with Chuck that book #2, AMACAT was better than book #1 and now we come to book #3.

 Sprinkled throughout the story are references to places, wine and food, all drawn from Mr Bowie’s personal experiences and love of travel and the finer things in life.
 The fourth book is in the works, titled The Body On The Underwater Road, and is the first in the series with scenes from his home province of New Brunswick.